 Sara Khan · June 2026

 The instinct is understandable — Google’s AI Mode is eating your traffic, so you reach for the exit.
-Search Console now offers a toggle to opt out of AI Overviews and AI Mode entirely.
-The UK’s Competition and Markets Authority forced Google to provide it, and SEO consultants are publishing guides on how to use it.
-The logic feels sound: if AI answers keep 93% of users on Google’s page, removing yourself from those answers should protect something.
+UK publisher opt-out controls for Google AI search are now moving forward under Competition and Markets Authority requirements, and SEO consultants are debating how to use them.
+The logic feels sound: if AI answers reduce clicks, removing yourself from those answers should protect something.
 The pattern repeats across every panicked LinkedIn thread and SEO newsletter: AI Mode killed my traffic, I’m opting out.

 The UK context that doesn’t translate